 I have to admit, I really don’t mind 2am wake up calls, especially when I’m doing something like hiking up an active volcano.

 Like a lot of people doing the Mt Batur sunrise hike that day, we were staying in Ubud.
 At 2:30am, exactly on the minute, our tour turned up at our hotel to pick us up.
 I think it took about an hour to drive to Mount Batur but I was half asleep.
 I wish I could say I used that time wisely and I slept for an hour but I was just too excited!

 At around 3:30am we arrived at Bali Sunrise Villa for some much-needed coffee and a couple of energy bars.
-If there was one thing that was going to help get us through the morning it was coffee!
+If there was one thing that was going to help me through the morning it was coffee!

-We didn’t set off until 4:30am, and by that time everyone was ready and raring to go.
+We didn’t set off trekking up Mount Batur until 4:30am, and by that time everyone was ready and raring to go.

-The hike started off going through a forest on the lower slopes of Mt Batur, and with only a torch to light the way all I could concentrate on was putting one foot in front of the other.
+The trek started off going through a forest on the lower slopes of Mount Batur, and with only a torch to light the way all I could concentrate on was putting one foot in front of the other.
 When you’re trekking through the forests it’s almost pitch black.

-However, once we broke through the forest on the mid-slope Mt Batur opened out before us.
-As I looked up I could still make out the tiny specks of stars across the inky sky, and the faint outline of Mt Agung, the taller of the two mountains, was behind us.
+However, once we broke through the forest on the mid-slope the volcano of Mount Batur opened out before us.
+As I looked up I could still make out the tiny specks of stars across the inky sky, and the faint outline of Mount Agung, the taller of the two mountains, was behind us.

-With sweat streaming from my face, I turned around to see Chloe and Emily, the two awesome travel bloggers I was hiking up Mt Batur with, powering on, a fierce look of determination of their faces.
-They weren’t going to be defeated by the Mt Batur sunrise hike; absolutely no chance.
+With sweat streaming from my face, I turned around to see Chloe and Emily, the two awesome travel bloggers I was hiking up Mount Batur with, powering on, a fierce look of determination of their faces.
+They weren’t going to be defeated by the Mt Batur sunrise hike that’s for sure.

 As we were climbing up, I spoke to Adi, our tour guide, and he said 98% of people make it to the top.
 True to his word, I only saw one person turn around, pain and disappointment on their face.
 This means that you’ll be able to do it too!

 We did it, we climbed Mount Batur and it felt damn good too.

-Adi was waiting for us with little boxes of breakfast – an orange, a banana, and a couple of slices of bread.
+Our guide Adi was waiting for us with little boxes of breakfast.
+This contained an orange, a banana, and a couple of slices of bread.
 “Adi, I thought were we having eggs for breakfast?”
 I piped up.

 “Oh, for the eggs you have to follow me!”

-Getting back down Mt Batur was a lot easier and quicker than climbing it that’s for sure.
+Getting back down the volcano was a lot easier and quicker than hiking up Mount Batur that’s for sure.

-We took a different way down, and with soft volcanic sand under foot we found it a lot easier just to run down.
+We took a different way down, and with soft volcanic sand under foot I found it a lot easier just to run down.
 I was still on such a high that I’d just done the Mt Batur sunrise hike so I still had a lot of energy to burn off.

-Still, the majority of other people walk it though.
+I would say the majority of other people walk it though.
 And with no time delays you really can take it a lot easier than on the climb up.
-Whereas it takes about an hour and a half to climb up Mt Batur for sunrise, you can walk down in well under an hour.
+Whereas it takes about an hour and a half to climb up Mount Batur for sunrise, you can walk down in well under an hour.

 As a little treat to ourselves, we added on a visit to Toya Devasya, a volcanic spa just a short 10 minute drive from the villa.

-With Lake Batur and Mt Agung in the background, you couldn’t ask for a prettier setting, and it was just so relaxing floating around in the hot pools and feeling the aches and pains from the Mt Batur sunrise hike melt away.
+With Lake Batur and Mount Agung in the background, you couldn’t ask for a prettier setting, and it was just so relaxing floating around in the hot pools and feeling the aches and pains from trekking Mount Batur melt away.

-Waking up at 2am and climbing up a volcano before sunrise is never going to be easy, but I can honestly say that it’s such an amazing and rewarding experience, without a doubt one of the best you can do in Bali and so different from the temples of Borobudur and the islands of Raja Ampat.
+Waking up at 2am and climbing up a volcano before sunrise is never going to be easy, but I can honestly say that it’s such an amazing and rewarding experience.
+It’s without a doubt one of the best things you can do in Bali and so different from the temples of Borobudur and the islands of Raja Ampat.

-If you’re looking for something that’s equal parts challenging and exhilarating, you really can’t go wrong with the Mt Batur sunrise hike – it’s something you really won’t regret!
+If you’re looking for something that’s equal parts challenging and exhilarating, you really can’t go wrong with the Mount Batur sunrise hike.
+It’s something you really won’t regret!

-- Make sure you take lots of water – For a hike like this, you really do sweat out more than you can take in, and if you don’t drink lots of water it won’t be long till you’re dehydrated with a huge headache.
+- Make sure you take lots of water – For a trek like this, you really do sweat out more than you can take in.
+If you don’t drink lots of water it won’t be long till you’re dehydrated with a huge headache.
 If you can carry it, try to take at least two litres water.
 Trust me, you’ll be thankful you’ve got it with you.

-- Have good COMFORTABLE shoes – I’m not going to say you need hiking boots, but if you’ve got weak ankles than having extra protection around your ankles will help you on the way down, but it is extremely important to have comfortable shoes.
-If not, you’ll just get blisters and end up hating the hike.
+- Have good COMFORTABLE shoes – I’m not going to say you need hiking boots, but if you’ve got weak ankles then having extra protection around your ankles will help you on the way down.
+I will say it’s extremely important to have comfortable shoes though.
+If not, you’ll just get blisters and end up hating the Mount Batur sunrise trekking.

-- Take layers – Obviously waking up at 2am can be fairly chilly, so it’s a good idea to have thin removable layers so you can strip off once you’re hot.
+- Take layers – Obviously waking up at 2am it can be fairly chilly, so it’s a good idea to have thin removable layers so you can strip off once you’re hot.
 I’d recommend bringing a very thin cardigan or hoodie with you.

-- Suck on sweets – The hike up Mt Batur is extremely fast and you don’t stop for water breaks all that often, so take a packet of sweets with you to suck on.
+- Suck on sweets – The trek up Mount Batur is extremely fast and you don’t stop for water breaks all that often, so take a packet of sweets with you to suck on.
 Sucking on a sweet tricks your saliva glands into producing more spit preventing your mouth from drying out.
 Bit like drinking but without drinking.